HAL24K/pyvlog/README.md

 Instructions on writing your own parser classes are provided below.

-### Convert v-log files to json
+### Convert v-log files to historic statuses

 A number of converter functions are provided for converting complete sets of v-log messages into their corresponding time-stamped statuses.
-These convert from a file or list of v-log messages to a file, list or pandas dataframe of statuses.
+These convert from a file or list of v-log messages to a JSON file, list or pandas dataframe of historic statuses (e.g. `file_to_file` or `list_to_dataframe`).
 Status data is written in JSON format, using UltraJSON.

 ```python
 from pyvlog.converters import file_to_json